elizabethqiu/STAT400/README.md

 I gained inspo and the "template" for notes from Ekesh Kumar, a former UMD CS grad and TA.

-The examples in the PDF were provided by Professor Paul Smith.
+The examples in the PDF were provided by Professor Paul J. Smith.

 LaTeX style file (evan.sty) created by https://github.com/vEnhance.